-Russia, Serbia blame NATO for Kosovo police raid
+Russia, Serbia blame NATO for Kosovo tensions

-BELGRADE, Serbia (AP) - Russia and Serbia have blamed pro-NATO and Western influences for an armed raid by Kosovo police in the Serb-dominated north of Kosovo that raised tensions in the region.
+BELGRADE, Serbia (AP) - Russia and its traditional ally Serbia are blaming NATO and the European Union for the recent increase in tensions in Kosovo which saw local police launch a raid in the Serb-dominated north of the country.

-Russian Foreign Minister Sergey Lavrov said Wednesday that Tuesday’s incident was instigated by “those who want to create a buffer zone from Russia on the Balkans” and who “want to push everyone to NATO.”
+Russian Foreign Minister Sergey Lavrov said Tuesday’s incident, which saw heavily armed Kosovo police raid what they said was an organized crime operation, was inspired by the EU and NATO.

+Speaking to reporters in Slovenia where he is on an official visit, Lavrov said the two bodies “hold sway” over the authorities in Kosovo.

+During the raid, Kosovo police arrested more than a dozen people, including a Russian U.N. employee.
+Several people on both sides were injured in the clashes.

-The armed operation angered Serbia, which immediately put the Serbian army on full alert in response.
-A Russian U.N. employee was among more than two dozen people arrested.
+The operation angered Serbia, which immediately put its army on full alert in response.
+Any Serbian armed incursion into Kosovo could lead to a standoff with NATO-led peacekeepers there.

+NATO troops have been present in Kosovo since 1999 after a bloody war between Serbia and its former province ended only after the western military alliance intervened.

+Lately, Serbia has been making military threats against Kosovo as its political and military alliance with Moscow grows stronger despite a proclaimed ambition to join the EU.
+Serbia and Russia do not recognize Kosovo’s 2008 declaration of independence, while the U.S. and more than 100 other countries do.
+The lingering dispute has stalled both countries’ efforts to become EU members.

-Serbian President Aleksadar Vucic says NATO-led peacekeepers in Kosovo “lied” when they said they had informed Belgrade in advance of the police action.
+For his part, Serbian President Aleksandar Vucic accused NATO-led peacekeepers in Kosovo of “lying” when they said they had informed Belgrade in advance of the police action and for insisting that Tuesday’s raid in the north was a regular police operation.

-The raid was the latest flare-up in long-simmering tensions between Serbia and its former province.
+“NATO should do its job, and when they don’t do it, there are others who will,” Vucic warned.

+“They are not telling the truth.
+The situation for the Serb population in Kosovo is much worse than it was up until yesterday.”

 Copyright © 2019 The Washington Times, LLC.